jvegter77/milestone-one-the-monkees/README.md

 - History of the band came from wikipedia https://en.wikipedia.org/wiki/The_Monkees
 - The timeline for the project was inspired by https://www.w3schools.com/howto/howto_css_timeline.asp
-- All pictures, video's and MP3's were provided by the band. used in this site were obtained from ...
+- All pictures, video's and MP3's were provided by the band.

 Acknowledgements: